 iii.Voluntary License Schemes.
 The Licensor reserves the right to collect royalties, whether individually or, in the event that the Licensor is a member of a collecting society that administers voluntary licensing schemes, via that society, from any exercise by You of the rights granted under this License that is for a purpose or use which is otherwise than noncommercial as permitted under Section 4(b).

 g.
 Except as otherwise agreed in writing by the Licensor or as may be otherwise permitted by applicable law, if You Reproduce, Distribute or Publicly Perform the Work either by itself or as part of any Adaptations or Collections, You must not distort, mutilate, modify or take other derogatory action in relation to the Work which would be prejudicial to the Original Author’s honor or reputation.
 Licensor agrees that in those jurisdictions (e.g. Japan), in which any exercise of the right granted in Section 3(b) of this License (the right to make Adaptations) would be deemed to be a distortion, mutilation, modification or other derogatory action prejudicial to the Original Author’s honor and reputation, the Licensor will waive or not assert, as appropriate, this Section, to the fullest extent permitted by the applicable national law, to enable You to reasonably exercise Your right under Section 3(b) of this License (right to make Adaptations) but not otherwise.

+h.
+If You Distribute, or Publicly Perform the Work or any Adaptations or Collections, You must, unless a request has been made pursuant to Section 4(a), keep intact all provenance/lifecycle information (information related to how the Work was produced and the chain of adaptations), and provide the particulars describe below, reasonable to the medium or means You are utilizing:

+The production of the original Work

+Original Authorship

+Contributors and their roles

+Labor involved

+Costs of production

+Governance of the production

+Any profits of the production

+The production of any prior Adaptations of the Work of which You are using

+(i) the way in which the Work was created;

+(ii) the labor involved;

+(iii) the profits taken; and

+(iv) the governance of the production

+Not only is CC-licensed work not common property, unlike movements that reject copyright in favour of the public domain, common- or non-ownership, it also says nothing about the ways in which the creative work was brought into being: the labour involved, the profits taken and the governance of such efforts.

 5. REPRESENTATIONS, WARRANTIES AND DISCLAIMER